cwonrails/prayasht.github.io/v3/blog/evolution-of-effulgence/index.md

 ---
 title: Evolution of effulgence.io
-date: 3/02/2017
+date: 2/22/2017
 description: "A short overview of how I built this site."
 draft: false
 ---

 What started out as a school project eventually turned into effulgence.io.

-For me, creating a personal website means much more than simply slapping a collection of links and a wall of text on a webpage with my name on it and some social media icons as a footer.
+For me, creating a personal website means much more than simply slapping a collection of links and a wall of text on a webpage with my name on it and some social media icons in the footer.
 I don't want my identity on the Internet to look like everybody else's.
 I want something that you could look at and *immediately* tell it's mine.

 When I started this project, I started to think about what it would mean for my website to be different.
 I knew I wanted to stray away from the generic patterns that are employed on so many webpages out there.
 But I didn't want to stray too far away from these familiar patterns that it felt foreign to the average visitor.
 I wanted the interface of my site to have a fresh look to bring something different to the table, but still have a sense of intuitiveness to it so that people could curiously click through without hesitation.